 Ankle sprains are common injuries.
-In fact, they are one of the most common injuries encountered in the United States.
+In fact, they are one of the most common injuries in the United States.
 But what is the difference between a common ankle sprain and a high ankle sprain?
-And why do athletes with a high ankle sprain seem to be out for a longer period of time?
-The reason lies in the anatomy of the ankle and the different ligaments injured in a common vs. high ankle sprain.
+In addition, why must athletes who sustain high ankle sprains stop playing sports for a longer period of time than those with common ankle sprains?
+The reason lies in the anatomy of the leg and ankle and the different ligaments injured in a common versus a high ankle sprain.

-The ankle is made of three bones in the lower leg: the tibia, the fibula, and the talus.
-These bones act together to form the ankle joint, which typically sustains loads three times a person’s body weight with normal daily activity.
-The soft tissues that surround the ankle allow for its stability and motion.
+The ankle joint is formed by three bones in the lower leg: the tibia (shin bone), the fibula (the bone next to and parallel to the tibia in the outer calf), and the talus.
+These bones act together to form the ankle joint, which may sustain loads of up to three times a person’s body weight during normal daily activities.
+The soft tissues that support the ankle joint allow it to move in all directions and provide stability.
 The ligaments, in particular, stabilize the ankle.